Are you prepared for a food emergency? If you’re not, you may need to rethink your preparedness priorities.

 Don’t listen to the government’s bullshit advice about having 72 hours’ worth of supplies; that number doesn’t even come close to what you really need.
 In my opinion, two weeks is the absolute minimum amount of supplies that you should have on hand at all times, and even that’s a very conservative number.

 I advise immediately going out and buying two weeks’ worth of food and water.
-Once you hit that goal, you should then set a goal for 3, 6, and then 12 months worth of food.
+Once you hit that goal, you should set a goal for 3, 6, and 12 months’ worth of food.

 You Need to Be Prepared to Defend Yourself

-While the world might be filled with millions of good and decent people, during a crisis situation these people can and will quickly become unpredictable.
-Your once jolly neighbor might become a raving madman when he’s faced with the prospect of not being able to feed himself and his family.
-You must be prepared, and now how to defend yourself from those that failed to take preparedness seriously.
+While the world might be filled with millions of good and decent people, during a crisis, these people can and will quickly become unpredictable.
+For example, your once jolly neighbor might become a raving madman when he’s faced with the prospect of not being able to feed himself and his family.
+Therefore, you must be prepared and know how to defend yourself from those that fail to take preparedness seriously.